 The anatomy of your knee joint makes it one of the most moveable parts of your body.
-However, its mobility is also restricted by several soft tissues in order to make it better able to support your weight.
+Several soft tissues restrict this mobility for purposes of stability.

-This complex interplay between movement and stability is largely why knee pain is so common in sports.
+This complex interplay between movement and stability is why knee pain is so common in sports.

-Particularly while golfing, your lead leg is under incredible physical stress because of the implicit rotation and extension forces that come with your swing.
+Particularly with golf, your lead leg (left knee if you’re right-handed) is under incredible physical stress because of the implicit rotation and extension forces that come with your swing.

-To help minimize your risk of injury, work on your technique, use the right gear, and give your body enough time to recover.
-If you’re already in pain, consider PRICE and OTC pain relievers as your first line of defense but be sure to check with your doctor if your symptoms persist.
+To help cut your risk of injury, work on your technique, use the right gear, and give your body enough time to recover.
+If you’re already in pain, consider PRICE and OTC pain relievers as your first line of defense.
+If your symptoms persist, consult with your doctor.

 - Baker, Matthew L et al. “Risk Factors for Knee Injury in Golf: A Systematic Review.”
 Sports medicine (Auckland, N.Z.) vol. 47,12 (2017): 2621-2639. doi:10.1007/s40279-017-0780-5